lsst/felis/README.md

 that relate to that group of tables.
 The core annotations of a schema
 are:

+  - `name`
-  - **name** — The name of this schema.
+    The name of this schema.
 In implementation terms, this typically maps to:

-      - A schema in a `CREATE SCHEMA` statement in Postgres.
+>   - A schema in a `CREATE SCHEMA` statement in Postgres.
-      - A database in a `CREATE DATABASE` statement in MySQL.
-There is also a synonym for this statement under `CREATE SCHEMA`.
+>   - A database in a `CREATE DATABASE` statement in MySQL.
+There is
+>     also a synonym for this statement under `CREATE SCHEMA`.
-      - A user in a `CREATE USER` statement in Oracle
+>   - A user in a `CREATE USER` statement in Oracle
-      - A SQLite file, which might be named according to `[name].db`
+>   - A SQLite file, which might be named according to `[name].db`

+  - `@id`
-  - **@id** — an identifier for this group of tables.
+    An identifier for this group of tables.
 This may be used for relating schemas together at a higher level.
 Typically, the name of the schema can be used as the id.

+  - `description`
-  - **description** — A textual description of this schema
+    A textual description of this schema

+  - `tables`
-  - **tables** — the list of tables in the schema.
+    the list of tables in the schema.
 A schema MUST have one or more tables.

 Schemas MAY in addition have any number of annotations which provide information about the group of tables.
 Annotations on a group of tables